Lynch08/numpy-random-investigation/README.md

 ##### See the Table Of Contents below

-**1. What is Numpy**
+1. What is Numpy
     - 1.1 Arrays
     - 1.2 Popular-uses-for-Numpy

-**2. A Brief History of Numpy**
+2. A Brief History of Numpy

-**3. Installing NumPy**
+3. Installing NumPy
     - 3.1 Importing Libraries and NumPy version check

-**4. Simple Random Data**
+4. Simple Random Data
     - 4.1 Random Sampling is really pseudo random!!!!

-**5. Generating "Random" Data**
+5. Generating "Random" Data
     - 5.1 numpy.random.rand
          - 5.1.1 Visualisation of rand using pyplot (uniform distribution)
     - 5.2 numpy.random.randn
         - 5.2.1 Visualisation of randn using pyplot (normal distribution)
     - 5.3 numpy.random.randint
     - 5.4 numpy.random.generator.choice
         - 5.4.1 Assigning Probability
     - 5.5 numpy.random.RandomState.bytes
     - 5.6 numpy.random.Generator.integers - and a simple plot

-**6. Permutations**
+6. Permutations
     - 6.1 Function random.shuffle
         - 6.1.1 Using shuffle with a multi dimensional array
     - 6.2 Function random.permutation

-**7. Distributions**
+7. Distributions
     - 7.1 Uniform Distribution
         - 7.1.1 Visualising Uniform Distributions
     - 7.2 Binomial Distribution
         - 7.2.1 What is a Binomial Distribution?
 Real Life Examples
         - 7.2.2 Visualisation of Binomial Distribution
         - 7.2.3 Binomal vs Normal Distribution
     - 7.3 The Poisson Distribution
         - 7.3.1 Assumptions of the Poisson Distribution
         - 7.3.2 Probability Mass Function (PMF)
         - 7.3.3 Poisson distribution in Numpy
         - 7.3.4 Visualisation of Poisson Distribution
         - 7.3.5 Normal Distribution vs Poisson Distribution
         - 7.3.6 Poisson Distribution vs Binomial Distribution
     - 7.4 Exponential Distribution
         - 7.4.1 Visualisation of Exponential Distribution
     - 7.5 Hypergeometric Distribution

-**8. Seed**
+8. Seed
     - 8.1 Random or Pseudo Random??
     - 8.2 Why would we need to "SEED" data from an RNG???
     - 8.3 Using the Seed

-**9. Citations**
+9. Citations